dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 ## Assigning Public IPs to the existing Nodes and to potential new ones

 As of now, AKS Nodes don't get a Public IP by default (even though you could use [acs-engine](https://github.com/Azure/acs-engine) to achieve that).
-To assign Public IPs to a Node/VM, you can find the Resource Group where the AKS resources are installerd on the [portal](https://portal.azure.com) (it should have a name like `MC_resourceGroupName_AKSName_location`).
+To assign Public IPs to a Node/VM, you can find the Resource Group where the AKS resources are installed on the [portal](https://portal.azure.com) (it should have a name like `MC_resourceGroupName_AKSName_location`).
 Then, you can follow the instructions [here](https://blogs.technet.microsoft.com/srinathv/2018/02/07/how-to-add-a-public-ip-address-to-azure-vm-for-vm-failed-over-using-asr/) to create a new Public IP and assign it to the Node/VM.
 For more information on Public IPs for VM NICs, see [this document](https://docs.microsoft.com/azure/virtual-network/virtual-network-network-interface-addresses).

-Alternatively, you can use [this](https://github.com/dgkanatsios/AksNodePublicIP) project which will take care of
+Alternatively, you can use [this](https://github.com/dgkanatsios/AksNodePublicIPController) project which will take care of
 - Creating and assigning Public IPs to existing Nodes
 - Creating and assigning Public IPs to new Nodes, e.g. in case of a cluster scale out
 - Deleting Public IPs for Nodes that get removed from the cluster, e.g. cluster scale in

 ## Necessary stuff to test OpenArena game

-To test the installation with OpenArena game, create a storage account to copy the OpenArena files.
+To test the project's installation using the OpenArena game, you should create a storage account to copy the OpenArena files.
 This will allow us to use the Docker image on the `/openarena` folder on this repo, which access the game files from a volume mount.
-This makes for a faster to load Docker image, thus a smaller dedicated game server boot time.
+This makes for a Docker image that is faster to load, thus a smaller dedicated game server boot time.

 ```bash
 # Change these parameters as needed